ClickCease

 The parents of two girls who were tragically killed in a house fire have filed a product liability lawsuit against a hoverboard manufacturer and Walmart.
 The lawsuit alleges that the defective hoverboard was charging in a bedroom and sparked the fatal fire.

-According to an article in The Morning Call, the lawsuit states that the Jetson Rogue hoverboard was purchased by the family at a Walmart as a Christmas gift in 2018.
+According to an article in The Morning Call, the lawsuit states that the family purchased the Jetson Rogue hoverboard at Walmart as a Christmas gift in 2018.
 It says the device had a “defective and unreasonably dangerous design” and that the manufacturer knew or should have known that it could short-circuit while charging, causing a hoverboard fire.

 Dangerous and Defective Product Alleged